jhon-cena77/unlimited-views/README.md

-# unlimited-views
+# Unlimited Views

-Get unlimited views on YouTube with this script.
+Get unlimited views on YouTube with this script!
+Simply place your satisfying or car footage (or any video) in `footage.mp4` in the same directory.
+The script will generate voice audio—it’s not fancy AI TTS with CUDA, but it gets the job done.

-Place your satisfying or car footage or whatever in footage.mp4 in the same directory.
+## WARNING ⚠️

-It will generate voice it's not fancy AI TTS with Cuda but it works.
+### Beware of PC Strain

-## WARNING⚠️
+- This script requires a significant amount of disk space.
-###Beware of PC strain
+- It is power-hungry and you'll need at least **16GB of RAM**.
-It will use a lot of disk space
+- The script utilizes multithreading and will max out your CPU usage.

-This script is power-hungry you will need at least 16GB of RAM probably It does use Multithreading and will max your CPU usage Do not try and do other heavy tasks while it's running.
+**Important:** Do not attempt to perform other heavy tasks while this script is running.